Alan Walters Lecture: Supply-side Policies - A Reconsideration

 - Alan Walters Building - G03

-We’re delighted to invite you to the next Alan Walters Lecture, which will look at measuring economic progress in a digital world.
-Delivering this lecture will be Professor Diane Coyle from the University of Cambridge.
+We are delighted to invite you to the next Alan Walters Lecture, which will be looking at how supply-side policies have evolved since the Thatcher era.
+This lecture will be delivered by Professor Sir Tim Besley from the London School of Economics.

 The lecture will be followed by a reception with light refreshments and will take place in the Alan Walters Building - G03, 18:00 to 19:00, with networking between 19:00 and 19:30.